Mohanraaj55/FRT-FINAL-PROJECT/README.md

 # FRT-FINAL-PROJECT
-#  Project name
+#  B STYLE

-This is a web based application developed for health related based website in india
+This is a web based application developed for fashon related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based fashion application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **https://proud-glacier-04dd9b200.2.azurestaticapps.net** -